ppy/osu-wiki/wiki/osu!-Tag-Team-Multiplayer-Tournament/en.md

 Starts 12th June, Friday (12/6) (2009)

-If the team you are facing for some reason can't play your team, you will need to contact a judge ASAP so we can compromise. if a team fails to contact, they will be disqualified after the <span style="color:#F00;">7 day limit is over</span>.
+If the team you are facing for some reason can't play your team, you will need to contact a judge ASAP so we can compromise. if a team fails to contact, they will be disqualified after the **7 day limit is over**.

 If you are still unsure or have questions, please PM me here on forums or /msg Gabi on irc.